dshivam/ReactChatApp/README.md

 1)- Running the Websocket Server

     First of All Start the websocket server.
-Go inside ReactChatApp->src and run command node  websocket-server.js
+Go inside ReactChatApp->src and run command - 'node websocket-server.js'

 2)- Start the React Application